What is Property Damage?

 Real Property Damage

 Real property consists of land, buildings, and fixtures.
 It does not often figure into personal injury cases unless, for example, a car hits a building or something similar happens.
-Most insurance claims over real property damage arise from inclement weather, such as rainstorms, hail, etc.
+Most insurance claims over real property damage arise from inclement weather, such as hurricanes, hail, wind, etc. Disputes often arise when insurance companies try to reduce or deny claims without proper justification.

 Personal Property Damage